oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 In this case the class is called Main, but that's really just so we can easily identify the class with the `main` method and can specify it in the packaging tools later on.
 As with any Java program the class with the `main` method could be called anything you want, you just need to know the class name so you can run it, and define it in any runnable .jar files.

 The problem with using CDI to do this however is that you won't have the chance alter aspects of the configuration to meet your project needs, or override the logging setup process.
-For a simple application that's not a problem, but in most cases you will want to setup your own configuration properties and so on, which is why we're using our own startup class.
+For a simple application that's not a problem, but in some cases you will want to setup your own configuration properties and so on, which is why we're showing you how to use your own startup class.

 ---